 - 1. Check all components on circuit that has open.
 If all components are without power, begin to look for open on distribution panel.

 - 2. Check for voltage on each side of the breaker.
 Check for tightness of crimp on connector and nut.

-- 3. After inspecting all accessible wire on circuit for opens, remove multi-dome Remove tape and inspect splices for poor connection.
-A continuity light is a useful tool in locating an open.
-Each section of circuit can be checked for continuity.
-A process of elimination may find the open.
+- 3. After inspecting all accessible wire on a circuit for opens, further inspection requires removal of interior skin to find the short or the installation of replacement wire.
+A qualified service center should be contacted for this repair.

 - 4. Examples of open are:

 - Wire is cut.

 - Connector falls off component's terminal.

 - Loose or corroded connection.

 - Contacts in switch do not touch